MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ---
 author: amaraanigbo
-description: Learn how to collaborate with a Dynamics 365 Remote Assist user through the Microsoft Teams desktop application. ms.author: soanigbo ms.date: 05/01/2022 ms.topic: article
+description: Learn how to collaborate with a Dynamics 365 Remote Assist user through the Microsoft Teams desktop or Teams for the Mac ms.author: soanigbo ms.date: 05/01/2022 ms.topic: article
-title: Collaborate with a Dynamics 365 Remote Assist user through Teams desktop ms.reviewer: v-bholmes
+title: Collaborate with a Dynamics 365 Remote Assist user through Teams desktop or Teams for the Mac ms.reviewer: v-bholmes
 ---

-# Collaborate with a Dynamics 365 Remote Assist user through the Microsoft Teams desktop application
+# Collaborate with a Dynamics 365 Remote Assist user through Microsoft Teams desktop or Teams for the Mac

 When you use the Teams desktop application on a PC running Windows 10, or Teams for the Mac, you can collaborate with people using Dynamics 365 Remote Assist on HoloLens or HoloLens 2 (in this article, a "Dynamics 365 Remote Assist HoloLens user") or Dynamics 365 Remote Assist on a mobile device (in this article, a "Dynamics 365 Remote Assist mobile user").